QSmally/Presentations/README.md

 Supports the [service autoproxy](https://github.com/QSmally/Service-Autoproxy), or standalone usage with `docker-compose.yml`.

+In order to perform commands on the slides (for instance, to run `quarto render --to revealjs`), a normalisation script is provided to combine the different file sources as a single-shot.

 ## Usage

 For standalone usage, the presentation server can be ran like so: